About the Considerate & Kind Paducah Campaign

 - General Information

 As the Considerate & Kind Paducah campaign continues, check this page often.
-Weekly informational posts and links to Paducah's Code of Ordinances will be posted below.
+Informational posts and links to Paducah's Code of Ordinances will be posted below.

-The first month of the Considerate & Kind Paducah campaign is focusing on stormwater drainage and water quality, leaf collection and Paducah 311, litter, and picking up after pets.
+The first month of the Considerate & Kind Paducah campaign focused on stormwater drainage and water quality, leaf collection and Paducah 311, litter, and picking up after pets.
 Paducah has approximately 6600 storm inlets and more than 170 miles of sewer systems that accept stormwater flow.

 Mayor George Bray said, “Paducah is a river city uniquely situated at the confluence of the Ohio and Tennessee rivers.
 But this unique location also means that we need to be good stewards of the water that flows into these bodies of water.
 By joining together to reduce litter, pick up after our pets, and eliminate debris in the gutters and drainage systems, the community will benefit with enhanced stormwater flow, a reduction in contaminants in the drainage system, and an aesthetically pleasing environment.
 Being a more Considerate & Kind Paducah will bring all of us a sense of satisfaction, but more than that, it will help us become a more beautiful and environmentally healthy city.”